-Table 4 Acidic/basic nature of cleaning agents • s some role in the ne acidic/basic/neutral nature of the utensil/wire strips?
+Table 4 Acidic/basic nature of cleaning agents • s some role in the he acidic/basic/neutral nature of the utensil/wire strips?
 Q2.
 What can you conclude about t the cleaning m echanism of the ag ents based on all the tasks?
 Q3.
 Based on the a basic/neutral?
-Giv • • the nature of the ta arnish in the copper utensil is acidic Q4.
-What kind of nature? waste is produced d in cleaning c opper by the agents s you used?
+Giv • • arnish in the copper utensil is acidic Q4.
+What kind of nature? waste is produced d in cleaning c opper by the agent s you used?
 Is any of this harmful to

-olo.
-21 mgmg even me omne to coppe
+OF Did you have any annonal for dings on absorpations in the charge three tests ?

 Q5.
-Did you have any ur usual findings or observations in the above three tasks?
+Did you have any t inusual findings or observations in the above three tasks !

-ing food substances cannot be sto t, pickles, tamarind chutney, rice ms to this list.
+wing food substances cannot be sto alt, pickles, tamarind chutney, rice, tems to this list.

 Can be stored Cannot be stored Not sure

 Buttermilk

 Pickles

 Rice grains

+70.11.5

 Table 5

 Q7.
-Why do you think the years? holds has decreased in our households over the
+Why do you think years? the use of copper utensils in housel holds has decreased in our households over the